hpingel/pyAccess1581/readme.md

 #### I tried to build it and it doesn't work!
 Who will help?

-First of all, you need to own Double Density Disks to test the reader.
+First of all, you need to own double density disks to test the reader.
 Ideally you already have an Amiga formatted DD disk with an adf image already correctly written to it.
 Then you can use Robert's Windows software called ArduinoFloppyReaderWin.exe and launch the excellent "Run diagnostics" menu item to let the software check if you have assembled the hardware correctly.
-Please don't bother Robert with problems originating form my Python code.
+Please don't bother Robert with problems originating from my Python code.

 #### Are there any other projects that do the same stuff?